zzfab/DnlPosTagger/README.md

 Starting with a Hidden Markov approach in the past ~ 10h.
 Improved solution for this task with a pre-trained Language Model (BERT) ~ 5h.

+## Streamlit Web App
+The Streamlit web app provides an interactive interface for data analysis, evaluation, and generation of POS tags.
+It consists of three main sections:

+1. Data Analyzer: Displays various plots and statistics for the training and validation datasets.
+2. Evaluation: Displays plots for training and validation losses for each epoch, as well as evaluation metrics for the test set, such as accuracy and F1-score.
+3. Generator: Allows users to input their own text and generates POS tags for the input text using the trained model.

+To launch the Streamlit web app, run:
+``
+cd app/
+streamlit run data_analyzer.py
+``

 ## Usage:
 To train the model, run:
 ```